mariakourtesi/Teletraffic-models/multi-service-models/README.md

 ## Description
-This project implements various mathematical models related to network optimization and performance analysis, it also implements the proposed analytic model, which calculates blocking probabilities in a cloud system offering IaaS, as described in the paper  <a href="https://ieeexplore.ieee.org/document/9483923" target="_blank">A Multiparameter Analytical Model of the Physical Infrastructure of a Cloud-Based System<a>
+This project implements various mathematical models related to network optimization and performance analysis, it also implements the proposed analytical model, which calculates blocking probabilities in a cloud system offering IaaS, as described in the paper  <a href="https://ieeexplore.ieee.org/document/9483923" target="_blank">A Multiparameter Analytical Model of the Physical Infrastructure of a Cloud-Based System<a>

 These formulas are widely used in telecommunications and network engineering to address challenges such as traffic management, resource allocation, and network dimensioning.